qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

   to overlay them regardless of their original CRS.
 Use of units and ellipsoid setting are available and make sense and you can perform calculations accordingly.

-If you change your project's CRS and want the units (for distance, area, and coordinates) to match the units defined by the CRS, make sure you have selected the corresponding unit in the relevant settings.
-These include the :guilabel:`Units for distance measurement` and :guilabel:`Units for area measurement` in the :guilabel:`General` tab of the :menuselection:`Project --> Properties…`.
+If you change your project's CRS and want the units (for distance and area) to match the units defined by the CRS, make sure you have selected :guilabel:`Map units` in the relevant settings, in the :guilabel:`General` tab of the :menuselection:`Project --> Properties…` dialog.

 .. tip:: **Setting the project CRS from a layer**